by Sasha Alyson

 The new goals also serve another purpose: They keep everybody from thinking about any other possible goals.
 The plate is already overflowing with 169 of the damn things, why add more?

 Were you to read all 169 actual goals — and stay awake — you’d probably say they sound pretty good.
 “Substantially reduce waste generation.”
-Who can argue with that?
+You got a problem with that?

-But some big things items missing.
+But some big items are missing.
 Generally, these are:

 - Measures that would increase local control and sovereignty in developing regions;